-Lizzie Corcoran, MPH, is the program associate for special projects at the de Beaumont Foundation.
+Lizzie Corcoran, MPH, is the special assistant to the executive team at the de Beaumont Foundation.
 She came to the Foundation as its second Association of Schools and Programs of Public Health (ASPPH) Philanthropy Fellow after after completing her Master of Public Health degree in Behavioral Science and Health Education at Saint Louis University’s College for Public Health and Social Justice.

 Before coming to the de Beaumont Foundation, Lizzie worked in the public school system of St. Louis for three years, advocating for new discipline policies by building teacher capacity, implementing trauma-informed care, and building consensus around racial equity principles within schools.
 Lizzie also has experience building capacity of health departments to better prevent HIV through her internship with HealthHIV.
 She is excited to pursue her interests of the social determinants of health, public health policies, and building support for public health across sectors, settings, and audiences.

 She holds a bachelor’s degree from Saint Louis University in public health and international studies.